Numerical semigroups, polyhedra, and posets I: the group cone: The group cone

 The remaining 8 rays each have their Kunz poset on $\ZZ_6$ as depicted in Figure~\ref{f:m6posets}.
-In each row, the elements in the second and third columns lie in the same orbit under the action of the automorphism group of $\ZZ_6$ discussed in Remark~\ref{r:automorphisms}, and those in the last column are fixed by both automorphisms.
-This is also visually evident in the Hasse diagrams of Figure~\ref{f:m6posets}, where those in the last column are again the ones fixed under both automorphisms. \end{example}
+Each of the first 6 posets appears next to the poset lying in the same orbit under the action of the automorphism group of $\ZZ_6$ discussed in Remark~\ref{r:automorphisms}, and the last 2 are fixed by both automorphisms.
+This is also visually evident in the Hasse diagrams of Figure~\ref{f:m6posets}, where the last 2 are again the ones fixed under both automorphisms. \end{example}

 \begin{prop} Fix a face $F$ of $\mathcal C(G)$ with Kunz subgroup $H$ and poset $(G/H,\preceq)$, and fix $a, b \in G/H$.
 Let $M \subset G/H$ denote the set of atoms of $\preceq$. \begin{enumerate}[(a)] \item If $a \prec b$, then $b$ covers $a$ if and only if $b - a \in M$.
 In particular, each cover relation of $\preceq$ can be naturally labeled by an element of $M$.